 5 C degrees in mid summer to mid winter.
 Mean seasonal average day temparature

 is 22 C degrees.
 Air temparature and wind strength does vary and is

 influenced by local geographical conditions.
 Humidity levels are low, due mainly to the prevailling

-cool winds from the sea, in south east and from the north west directions.
+cool winds from the sea, in the south east and from the north west directions.

 River Health, Community Water Monitoring Toolkit.

-Send any contributions, comments or queries to Gavin
+Send your contributions, comments or queries to Gavin